sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Study Register:** A centralised record or database that tracks and manages information about research studies and projects.
+**Study Register:** This {term}`data object <data object>` is a centralised record or database that tracks and manages information about research studies and projects.

 ```{list-table}
 :header-rows: 1